 Sanders Memorial Library

 The Katz JCC is home the Sanders Memorial Library, the only Jewish library open to everyone in the South Jersey community.
 Our up-to-date book collection spans a variety of genres, DVDs, audio books, CDs, large print books and Kindles!
 Whether you are looking for an occasional new read or a gift for a book lover, we hold quarterly used book sales where all books are discounted at a great price.
-Our JCC Sanders Book Club meets approximately every 6 weeks to discuss recent literature with occasional in-person or Skype appearances by the author.

 The Library is open Tuesday – Thursday, 10am-2pm.